-These on-the-water programs are held on the sheltered Fish Creek Estuary approximately 1/4 mile east of the Northern Great Lakes Visitor Center and other estuaries.Don’t want to get feet wet?
+These on-the-water programs are held on the sheltered Fish Creek Estuary approximately 1/4 mile east of the Northern Great Lakes Visitor Center in Ashland, WI.
+Want an indoor experience?
 Paddle down to one of the indoor ed-ventures below.

 Interested in using one of our ed-venture curriculum?
 We are happy to share.
 Just click here to view our environmental education curriculum toolbox.